tbuehler/OneSpectralClustering/README.md

 ## Usage

-    [clusters,cuts,cheegers] = OneSpectralClustering(W,crit,k,numOuter,numInner,verbosity);
+    [clusters,cuts,cheegers] = OneSpectralClustering(W,crit,k,numRuns,verbosity);

 #### Input

     W            Sparse weight matrix.
 Has to be symmetric. crit         The multipartition criterion to be optimized.
                  Available choices are
                         'ncut' - Normalized Cut,
                         'ncc'  - Normalized Cheeger Cut,
                         'rcut' - Ratio Cut,
                         'rcc'  - Ratio Cheeger Cut
     k            number of clusters

 #### Input (optional)

-If no additional parameters are specified, the multipartitioning scheme is performed once, where each subpartitioning problem is initialized with the second eigenvector of the standard graph Laplacian.

-The quality of the obtained partitioning can be improved by performing additional runs of the multipartitioning scheme (parameter numOuter) with multiple random initializations at each level (parameter numInner).

-    numOuter    number of additional times the multipartitioning scheme is performed (default is 0);
-    numInner    for the additional runs of the multipartitioning scheme: number of random initializations at each level (default is 0). verbosity   Controls how much information is displayed.
-(Levels 0-3, default is 2).
+    numRuns     - number of additional times the multipartitioning scheme is performed with random initializations (default is 10). verbosity   - Controls how much information is displayed.
+                  Levels 0 (silent) - 4 (very verbose), default is 2.

 #### Output